 The staff is incredibly knowledgeable and guided me to the best of the Demi-Sec, a sweeter version of champagne, that is almost never drunk by serious enthusiasts, but should be, as it is seriously tasty.

 Trésors de Champagne, 2 rue Olivier Métra, Quartier du Boulingrin, +33 (0)3 26 48 28 42

 Waïda et Fils Patisserie

 If you need even more champagne, you can find it smothered in chocolate at Waïda, the prettiest patisserie in Reims.
-The cork-shaped candies made me wish every cork were made out of chocolate and I am slowly eating the champagne filled ones – telling not even the Cypriot that I have any left!
+The cork-shaped candies made me wish every cork were made out of chocolate and I am slowly eating the champagne filled ones.

 While redoing the place a few years ago, the original gold mosaic covered walls were found.
 After being restored to their former glory, the mosaics glisten and have made Waïda a wonder of Art Nouveau decoration.